tillitis/tkey-ssh-agent/README.md

 $ ./runapp --port /dev/pts/1 --file apps/signerapp/app.bin
 ```

+While the app is being loaded, the LED on the USB stick will be steady
-The `runapp` also supports sending a User Supplied Secret (USS) to the
+white.
+The `runapp` also supports sending a User Supplied Secret (USS)
-firmware when loading the app.
-By adding the flag `--uss`, you will be
+to the firmware when loading the app.
+By adding the flag `--uss`, you
-asked to type a phrase which will be hashed to become the USS digest
+will be asked to type a phrase which will be hashed to become the USS
-(the final newline is removed from the phrase before hashing).
+digest (the final newline is removed from the phrase before hashing).

 Alternatively, you may use `--uss-file=filename` to make it read the
 contents of a file, which is then hashed as the USS.
 The filename can